hellomosaddiq/nexus-new-tab/docs/features/focus-timer.md

 ---

-**The NEXUS Focus Timer provides a powerful, accessible, and beautifully designed Pomodoro timer that integrates seamlessly with your productivity workflow.
-Whether you're new to the Pomodoro Technique or a seasoned practitioner, the timer adapts to your needs while maintaining focus and motivation.**
+**The NEXUS Focus Timer provides a simple, basic 25-minute timer for focused work sessions.
+It offers essential start, pause, and reset functionality with visual progress tracking and auto-reset capability.**